 The EPA has identified the most important issues, which should be addressed on a national level, to protect and improve drinking water supplies.
 These are the national priorities for public drinking water supplies:

 Where does our water come from?
 Depending on where you live, your water supply either comes from a public water supply operated by Irish Water, or a private water supply such as group water schemes or your own household well.
 Browse through our environment and you section to read more about drinking water.

 Learn which of our public suppliers that are in need of corrective action.

-The EPA Drinking Water Quality in Public Supplies Report 2019 released today shows that the quality of drinking water in public supplies remains high with 99.9% compliance with bacterial limits and 99.6% compliance with chemical limits.
+The EPA Drinking Water Quality in Public Supplies Report 2021 released today, shows that the quality of drinking water in public supplies remains high, with over 99.7% compliance with bacterial and chemical limits.